List of Catch-22 characters: Yossarian

-Captain John Yossarian is a fictional character in Joseph Heller's novel Catch-22 and its sequel Closing Time, and the protagonist of both books.
-In Catch-22, Yossarian is a 28-year-old Captain (later Major) and the bombardier of a North American B-25 Mitchell in the 256th Bombardment Squadron of the Army Air Forces, stationed on the small island of Pianosa off the Italian mainland during World War II.
+Captain John Yossarian is the fictional protagonist in Joseph Heller's novel Catch-22 and its sequel Closing Time.
+In Catch-22, Yossarian is a 28-year-old captain (later major) in the fictional 256th Bombardment Squadron of the United States Army Air Forces (USAAF) and the bombardier of a North American B-25 Mitchell, stationed on the small island of Pianosa off the Italian mainland during World War II.
 Yossarian's exploits are based on the experiences of the author; Heller was also a bombardier in the USAAF, stationed on an island off the coast of Italy during World War II.
 Yossarian is described as a tall, broad, Assyrian man, who frequently causes panic by starting rumors or orchestrating events that either keep him out of direct battle or somehow usurp authority.
 Examples of these exploits include poisoning the mess hall with bath soap, accepting an award while naked, and altering a map so a mission will be canceled.

 Chaplain Tappman

 Tappman (also called R. O. Shipman in some editions) is a naïve Anabaptist minister from Kenosha, Wisconsin.
 As he is extremely timid and terrified of authority, the chaplain is tormented throughout the novel by his rude, manipulative, atheist assistant, Corporal Whitcomb.
 Easily intimidated by the cruelty of others, the Chaplain is a kind, gentle, and sensitive man who worries constantly about his wife and children at home.
 He is described as a man of 32 years of age with tan hair, brown eyes, and a narrow, pale face.
-His sister is a Master Sergeant in the Marines.
+His sister is a master sergeant in the Marines.

 Colonel Cathcart

 A full colonel, Chuck Cathcart is a group commander at the USAAF base in Pianosa and is obsessed with becoming a general.
 As such, he does whatever it takes to please his superiors, in particular by repeatedly raising the number of missions in a tour of duty beyond norms.
-Ironically, this provokes no reaction from the generals, who are apathetic to the war efforts, but becomes the bane of Yossarian's and Hungry Joe's lives.
+Ironically, this provokes no reaction from the generals, who are apathetic regarding the war efforts, but becomes the bane of Yossarian's and Hungry Joe's lives.
 He is a 36-year-old man with short graying curly hair, a tall yet beefy build, extremely pale skin, and a host of self-confidence issues.
 He is described as mildly conceited, and yet is found to be constantly comparing himself to others, often finding himself displeased with the conclusions he reaches.
-Cathcart is also obsessed with forging and maintaining a public image of extreme masculinity, most likely due to his apparent insecurity.
+Cathcart is also obsessed with maintaining a public image of extreme masculinity, most likely due to his apparent insecurity.